-O Visa Qualifications (Are You Eligible?)
+O Visa Qualifications & Requirements

 Are you someone with extraordinary ability or achievement and wishing to move to the U.S.?
 If so, you may be considering the O visa.
 Eligibility however are stringent, in particular the requirements for O visa qualifications and large-scale recognition for your achievements.